pypdfium2-team/ctypesgen/README.md

 Oversights or unintentional breakage can happen at times.
 If you think a change introduces logical issues, feel free to file a bug report or submit a patch.

 Note though, the response/contributions policy is [basically the same as for pypdfium2](https://github.com/pypdfium2-team/pypdfium2/?tab=readme-ov-file#response-policy).

+### History and Friends

+ctypesgen has its roots in [`wraptypes`](https://github.com/pyglet/pyglet/tree/master/tools/wraptypes) from pyglet, which is still around today, and was originally written by Alex Holkner for C99.
+Some documentation can be found [here](https://docs.pyglet.org/en/development/internal/wraptypes.html).

+Many people have contributed to ctypesgen since.

+ctypesgen is also used by the GRASS project, which has its own copy of ctypesgen [here](https://github.com/OSGeo/grass/tree/main/python/libgrass_interface_generator).